LIFE project beneficiaries have a number of obligatory and recommended communication requirements which are listed in detail below.

 - LIFE logo in PDF format

-- LIFE logo in TIF and EPS formats
+- LIFE logo in TIF and AI formats

 A limited number of LIFE flags and stickers are available for beneficiaries to increase the visibility of the EU funding.
 Send and email to EASME-LIFE-ENQUIRIES@ec.europa.eu.